 It might take a night or two, but the foundation is already there and his sleep skills are already established.
 He’ll just need a few gentle reminders.
 Usually, it doesn’t take more than a few nights.

-If you would like some support with sleep issues that your child is experiencing following an illness, or for any other reason, please follow the link to book a call with me, or email me at email@example.com.
+If you would like some support with sleep issues that your child is experiencing following an illness, or for any other reason, please join my waiting list.